soumitradev/HPCWiki/docs/faq/jobs/gpu.md

     exclusively on GPUs, we use the `gpu` partition.

 -   `-N` represents the number of nodes to be used.
-In the present example, we are using $1$ node.
+In the present example, we are using 1 node.
 Note that, at present, Sharanga has provision for only one GPU node.

 -   `-n` represents the number of tasks to be executed.
 For codes employing distributed parallelism such as GPGPUs or hybrid parallel models based on CPUs and GPUs, users are requested to specify the number of tasks as the number of compute cores required.
-In the present example, $n$ is set to $1$.
+In the present example, n is set to 1.

 ``` {.bash linenos="" startFrom="last"}
    #SBATCH --mem 512M